tom-halpin/pe-dojo-book/content/002e-product-engineer-skillset.md

 ## Product Engineer - Skill Set

-The team discuss the skill set required by Product Engineers
+Having agreed on the importance of the role to the **Overlook** program, the team discuss the skill set required by Product Engineers

 ![](assets/intro-pe-strip1-page1.png)